 Her approach consists of engagement, quality and being easy to reach.
 She wants to support her clients during a difficult time in their lives and work with them in achieving a good and sustainable outcome.

 Machteld is a member of the association for Family Law Lawyers and Divorce Mediators (vereniging Familierecht Advocaten Scheidingsmediators, vFAS), de Jonge Balie Den Haag and the Federation of Mediators in the Netherlands (Mediatorsfederatie Nederland, MfN).
 She is also a member of the Hague delegation of the Assembly of Delegates (since 2013), family law lecturer at the Jonge Balie Den Haag (since 2012) and regional coordinator Amsterdam for the vFAS.
-Machteld is married and has two daughters.
+Machteld is married and has two daughters and one son.